Bio2Byte/simsapiper/README.md

 - Created ONLY when using the launch file
 - Reports all **--flag** settings
-- Captures terminal output of nextflow pipeline for error tracing
+- Captures terminal output of Nextflow pipeline for error tracing
 - Captures unique execution hash and flags for resuming the specific job

 # Tips, tricks and common issues